alxwolf/ubios-cert/README.md

 A huge "Thank You" goes to

-* [kchristensen's lego for UDM](https://github.com/kchristensen/udm-le): his work provides the base for both structure of implementation and content.
+* [kchristensen's udm-le for UDM](https://github.com/kchristensen/udm-le): his work provides the base for both structure of implementation and content.
 * [boostchicken's udm-utilites](https://github.com/boostchicken/udm-utilities): the way to run stuff on UbiOS while surviving upgrades and reboots
 * [Neilpang's acme.sh](https://github.com/acmesh-official/acme.sh): the probably most convenient and most supported interface for Let's Encrypt.